 VICE had a presence too, promoting our new video game thing.
 Just kidding.

 I liked how intricate these two got with their Harry Potter/Ghostbusters costumes.
 They remade the Ghostbusters logo to have a Death Eater.
 Their backpacks were all wizardly.
 I really liked looking at them.

-Playmobil was there too showing off their new Ghostbusters Playmobils.
-I always liked Playmobil as a kid but I thought their selling point was their blankness.
-Tying them in to a commercial property seems off-base but I also remember putting Playmobil people into my Ghostbusters car as a little child so what does adult me know?
+Playmobil was there too showing off its new Ghostbusters Playmobils.
+I always liked Playmobil as a kid, but I thought its selling point was its blankness.
+Tying them in to a commercial property seems off-base, but I also remember putting Playmobil people into my Ghostbusters car as a little child so what does adult me know?
 Kid me would be psyched.
 I really like this hotdog cart.

 Super7 was making these toys based on the 1980s He-Man cartoon.
 I thought this guy was funny.

 This was my first confrontation with Christianity at this year's NY Comic Con.
 I don't really see what religion and video games have to do with each other, but I tried to talk to the guy about how the new Zelda game is rife with religious references.
 You start off in the game emerging from a cave after having slumbered for a century, like when Christ rolled the stone away.
 The dungeons are now called shrines.
 Also there's a place called Hebra Tower and "Faron Seas" sounds like Pharisees.
 He said he hadn't played it, though.
 How do you run anything related to video games and not play Zelda?

 The man on top of the bus shouted, "When I say, 'Geico,' you say, 'Great Rates!'
 After people shouted back, "Great rates!" he hurled a ton of stuffed Geico geckos at the people.
 It was a truly disgusting display that soured the good time I'd been having.